 About the university

-With so many options out there, choosing the right university isn’t an easy decision.
+With so many options out there, choosing the right university for you isn’t an easy decision.
 At CQUniversity Australia, students choose to study at the university so they can be what they want to be.
+CQUniversity have one of the largest footprints of any university in the country, proudly offering a wide variety of TAFE and university qualifications across more than 20 national locations.
+With seamless pathways between short courses, certificates and diplomas, through to undergraduate, postgraduate and research higher degrees, CQUniversity is proud to be a truly comprehensive university, and renowned as one of the nation’s most inclusive.

-CQUniversity offers a wide range of academic programs.
-The entry requirements can vary from program to program.
+CQUniversity offers a wide range of academic courses and the entry requirements can vary from course to course.

-To be eligible for an offer to a CQUniversity degree, applicants need to meet minimum entry requirements, including subject prerequisites and be selected in competition with other eligible applicants.
+To be eligible for an offer to a CQUniversity course, applicants need to meet minimum entry requirements, including subject prerequisites and be selected in competition with other eligible applicants.

 Entry requirements can be met by any of the following qualifications: